-Inland Revenue (IR) plays a critical role in improving the economic and social wellbeing of New Zealanders, collecting 80% of Crown revenue, as well as collecting and disbursing social support programme payments and providing the government with policy advice.
-Since 2014, IR has embarked on a \$1.8-billion business transformation project to make it simpler and faster for New Zealanders to pay their taxes and receive their entitlements.
+Inland Revenue (IR) plays a critical role in improving the economic and social well-being of New Zealanders, collecting 80% of Crown revenue, as well as collecting and disbursing social support programme payments and providing the government with policy advice.
+Since 2014, IR has embarked on a \$1.8-billion business transformation project, making it simpler and faster for New Zealanders to pay taxes and receive entitlements.